aydecodes/filetracker-2025/README.md

 6. ROLLBACK - Enter the version number (files are versioned +1 after every snapshot).
 If found, will rollback to the given version.

-7. HISTORY - couldn't implement on time

-BIGGEST_FILES, SYSTEM_FILES - Implemented it using custom heaps, but due to some unknown segmentation error it wouldn't work.
-Even after multiple attempts at debugging.
-Original code exists in cpp file but now it is useless since I bypass that code whenever these functions are called to avoid crashing down of the whole system.

-Made by Atharva Deshmukh, 2024EE30692.